Super-Protocol/docs/docs/developers/CLI_guides/configuring.md

 For quick deployments you can pick an existing storage offer from the Marketplace when using the [files upload](/developers/cli_commands/files/upload) command.
 This is recommended for new users.

-But for additional control you also have an option to configure your own storage in SPCTL.
+But for additional control you also have an option to configure your own storage manually in SPCTL.
 Populate the appropriate fields in `config.json` as below (you will need to sign up with Storj):

 |**Parameter**|**Description**|
 |:-----------------|:-------------------|